All Episodes

 Now get this.

-Um, you've heard a ham sandwich can be indicted.
+You've heard a ham sandwich can be indicted.

-Anyway, so now this case is going on, facing first degree manslaughter charges.
+Anyway, so now this case is going on, facing first-degree manslaughter charges.

 And part of the trouble, and I didn't know this existed in New York, New York has what they call a retreat doctrine.

-You know, like Florida has Stand Your Ground.
+You know, like Florida has stand your ground.

-Anyway, the theory, you know, apparently fit for a law class discussion, a you know, law school discussion, it holds that even though their home was being broken into, that the homeowner, quote, has a duty to ride to run and to hide if it's safe to do so.
+It holds that even though their home was being broken into, that the homeowner, quote, has a duty to run and to hide if it's safe to do so.

-It's an obligation, like most New Yorkers, that I've asked my friends, you ever hear of this?
+It's an obligation like most New Yorkers that I've asked my friends, you ever hear of this?

 Never heard of this before.

-You know, most other reasonable jurisdictions would have left the guy alone because he was the victim of a crime, and this guy caused the violent response from the family that just wanted a pizza.
+You know, most other reasonable jurisdictions would have left the guy alone because he was the victim of a crime and this guy caused the violent response from the family that just wanted a pizza.

 The DA should have recognized the guy was forced to make a split-second decision involving the fate and life of his family and defending his family, which everyone naturally, instinctively would do.

-But I never heard that we had a government that says that you literally, As a matter of law, have an obligation to run and to hide when somebody breaks into your house.
+But I never heard that we had a government that says that you literally, as a matter of law, have an obligation to run and to hide when somebody breaks into your house.

 If you can't protect yourself in your own home and someone can invade your home, that is the most insane law I've ever heard.